Warlord: Historical origins and etymology

-The first appearance of the word "warlord" dates to 1856, when used by American philosopher and poet Ralph Waldo Emerson in a highly critical essay on the aristocracy in England, "Piracy and war gave place to trade, politics and letters; the war-lords to the law-lord; the privilege was kept, whilst the means of obtaining it were changed."
+The first appearance of the word "warlord" dates to 1856, when used by American philosopher and poet Ralph Waldo Emerson in a highly critical essay on the aristocracy in England, "Piracy and war gave place to trade, politics and letters; the 'war-lord' to the law-lord; the privilege was kept, whilst the means of obtaining it were changed."

 During the First World War, the term appeared in China as Junfa (軍閥), taken from the Japanese gunbatsu.
 It was not widely used until the 1920s, when it was used to describe the chaos after 1918, when provincial military leaders took local control and launched the period that would come to be known in China as the Warlord Era.
 In China, Junfa is applied retroactively to describe the leaders of regional armies who threatened or used violence to expand their rule, including those who rose to lead and unify kingdoms.